joshcanhelp/josh-to-11/content/post/131-and-so-it-begins-planning-preparation-and-paypal.md

 wpid: 5
 ---

-# And so it begins - planning, preparation, and PayPal

 In true Josh form, the moments in my life are not quite real until I take pictures of them and share them online.
 As such, I decided to start this little travel blog of sorts to share the newlyweds’ adventures across a few different countries.
 Imagine my surprise when my very private and, at times, very shy wife seemed almost more excited than I was.
 “Alright, great,” I said, “but don’t tell me you’re going to help me write on this thing and then casually forget for three months.”
 She promised she wouldn’t.